danielabar/meblog/src/markdown/numeric-env-vars-ruby.md

 ## Solution

-The solution is to use the [ENV.fetch](https://docs.ruby-lang.org/en/3.2/ENV.html#method-c-fetch) method, rather than accessing `ENV` with `[]`.
+The solution is to use the [ENV.fetch](https://docs.ruby-lang.org/en/3.2/ENV.html#method-c-fetch) method when accessing an environment variable that might not be set, rather than accessing `ENV` with `[]`.
 The `fetch` method accepts an optional default value, which will be returned if the requested environment variable isn't set.
 Since the original intent of the code is to use a fallback value of `1000` when the `BATCH_SIZE` environment variable isn't set, the `fetch` method is exactly what's needed here.

 It still requires the use of `to_i` because if the environment variable is set, then it will still be retrieved as a string.
 If it's not set, then the numeric default of `1000` will be returned, but there's no harm in calling `to_i` on it as that will still return an integer: